Physella acuta: Parasitism

-Aquarium trade
+Relationship with humans

-Physella acuta is often called a "pest snail" in freshwater fishkeeping.
-It is usually introduced with ornamental plants or decoration.
-A single introduced individual can be enough to establish a population due to the snail's capacity to self-fertilise and to reproduce quickly.
-An excessive reproduction of P. acuta may result from an oversupply of food in the aquarium, for example when fish and shrimp are overfed or offered poorly digestible food (undigested parts are excreted and become available to the snails).
-Infrequent water changes can also lead to the accumulation of plant debris, which is eaten by the snails.
-However, a balanced population of P. acuta in the aquarium can help clean up organic leftovers and prevent bacterial growth.
-They are peaceful snails which will not attack healthy plants and can feed other tank inhabitants like pufferfish, predatory snails, and crayfish.
+P. acuta is often called a "nuisance snail" in freshwater fishkeeping.
+It is usually introduced inadvertently with ornamental plants or decoration, and a single introduced individual can be enough to establish a population.
+According to hobbyist magazines Practical Fishkeeping and Tropical Fish Hobbyist, an excessive reproduction of P. acuta may result from an oversupply of food in the aquarium, for example when fish and shrimp are overfed.
+However, Practical Fishkeeping also notes that a controlled population of P. acuta in an aquarium can help clean up organic leftovers and control algae growth.
+Their diet consists of algae and organic detritus and, while they may scrape softer aquarium plants, possible damage is limited by their size.